-Liz Essary has over a decade of experience as a Spanish interpreter in a variety of settings, holding staff interpreter positions from 2004 through 2011.
+Liz Essary has nearly two decades of experience as a Spanish interpreter in a variety of settings, holding staff interpreter positions from 2004 through 2011.
 She is certified through the Certification Commission for Healthcare Interpreters (CCHI), and through the Indiana Supreme Court Interpreter Certification program.
 Her graduate work included training to interpret in medical, court, and conference settings.

 Liz holds a B.A. in Spanish from Indiana University-Purdue University at Indianapolis, where she is Associate Faculty and teaches Spanish for Healthcare Personnel and Medical Interpreting.
 She earned a Master’s of Conference Interpreting (MCI) from York University’s Glendon School of Translation in Toronto, where she is currently adjunct faculty.
 Liz is based in Houston, where she is a full-time graduate student at the University of Houston’s Graduate College of Social Work.

 Liz is a founder and partner in Seven Sisters Interpreter Training & Consulting, where she worked with her partners to develop and deliver online practice intensives for interpreters.
 Since 2012, she has shared her experiences as an interpreter and interpreter trainer on her That Interpreter blog.